×

 The majority of features on OSPAR’s list of Threatened and/or Declining Species and Habitats are in poor status in both the Greater North Sea and Celtic Seas regions.

-This includes all 3 of the mammal and reptile species.
-For birds, 2 out of 3 species were in poor status in the Greater North Sea and 2 out of 2 species in the Celtic Seas.
+This includes all three of the mammal and reptile species.
+For birds, two out of three assessed species were in poor status in the Greater North Sea and two out of two assessed species in the Celtic Seas.
 Of the fish species assessed, 10 of 13 in the Greater North Sea and 12 of 15 in the Celtic Seas are in poor status.

-The only features in good status are 2 fish species in the Greater North Sea, one fish species in the Celtic Seas and one bird species in the Greater North Sea.
+The only features in good status are two fish species in the Greater North Sea, one fish species in the Celtic Seas and one bird species in the Greater North Sea.

-Habitats have similar assessment results with 8 of 9, and 6 of 7 being in poor status in the Greater North Sea and Celtic Seas, respectively.
+Habitats have similar assessment results with eight of nine assessed habitats, and six of seven assessed habitats being in poor status in the Greater North Sea and Celtic Seas, respectively.
 The status of the remainder of the assessed habitats on the list is unknown.

-There are features included on the OSPAR Threatened and/or Declining Species and Habitats list that have not been assessed, these include 8 species and 4 habitats in the Greater North Sea and 9 species and 3 habitats in the Celtic Seas.
+There are features included on the OSPAR Threatened and/or Declining Species and Habitats list that have not been assessed, these include eight species and four habitats in the Greater North Sea and nine species and three habitats in the Celtic Seas.
 None of the listed invertebrates in the Greater North Sea or Celtic Seas have been assessed.

 Assessment of change